DavidW2211/Bachelor-thesis-TSC-patches/README.md

 ## Print information

 1. The top surface parts and the corresponding bottom part get printed seperately and need to be glued together
-2. We recomment to use a TPU brim with the brim ALSO on the inside, because the PLA sticks more to the blue tape and this reduces breaking parts
+2. We recomment to use a TPU brim with the brim ALSO on the inside, because the PLA sticks more to the blue tape than TPU and this reduces breaking parts
 3. Let the print cool enough, otherwise the PLA might deform while removing the print

 ## Glueing information